 Repurposing existing cancer treatment to treat some subtypes of other cancers that share similar molecular profile provides a new perspective of drug repositioning.

 The novel application of Mixed Graphical Models in clustering empowers integrative identification of cancer subtypes.
-Our novel method MGMCluster extends the definition of cancer patients’ similarity from the conventional static molecular profile similarity to similar static molecular profile and dynamic interactions.
-This in turn facilitates cancer subtype clustering by deeper understanding of carcinogenesis.
+Our novel method, MGMCluster, extends the definition of cancer patients’ similarity from the conventional static molecular profile similarity to similar static molecular profile and dynamic interactions.
+This in turn facilitates cancer subtype clustering by deeper understanding of carcinogenesis and pathology(?).